prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 ![Rendering with GAM as the Primary Ad Server](/assets/images/prebid-mobile/modules/rendering/Prebid-In-App-Bidding-Overview-GAM.png)

 **Steps 1-2** Prebid SDK makes a bid request.
-Prebid server runs an auction and returns the winning bid.
+Prebid Server runs an auction and returns the winning bid.

-**Step 3** Prebid Rendering Module via GAM Event Handler sets up the targeting keywords into the GAM's ad unit.
+**Step 3** The Prebid Rendering Module, through the GAM Event Handler, sets up the targeting keywords into the GAM's ad unit.

-**Step 4** GMA SDK makes an ad request.
+**Step 4** The GMA SDK makes an ad request.
 GAM returns the winning line item.

 **Step 5** Based on the ad response, Prebid GAM Event Handler defines which line item has won in GAM - Prebid's or another ad source.